 Confidence Intervals

 As mentioned earlier, point estimates provide a single value as the best guess for the population parameter.
-However, they don't tell us how precise or reliable that estimate is.
+On the flip side, they don't tell us how precise or reliable that estimate is.
 Confidence intervals address this limitation by providing a range of values within which the population parameter is likely to fall, along with a confidence level.

 -